stackus/goht/CONTRIBUTING.md

-# Contributing to Hamlet
+# Contributing to GoHT

-We are thrilled that you are interested in contributing to Hamlet!
-Hamlet is a Haml engine for Go, focused on compiling Haml into type-safe Go code.
+We are thrilled that you are interested in contributing to GoHT!
+GoHT is a Haml engine for Go, focused on compiling Haml into type-safe Go code.
 This document provides guidelines for contributing to various parts of the project, including the CLI, compiler, and runtime.

 ## Table of Contents